Five Tips For Successful Forex Money Management

 Forex money management is often, and understandably, confused with risk management, as they are fairly similar concepts.
 Risk management is more about identifying, analysing and quantifying all the risks associated with trading in order to manage them effectively and, in doing so, protect yourself from the downsides of trading.
 Money management just focuses on protecting your money.

 An old trading adage helps to sum up the purpose of money management "cut your losses short and let your winners run".
 In other words, minimise loss, maximise gains and hopefully, by doing so, become a successful, profitable Forex trader.

 We know that, especially as a new trader, there is a lot to take in and learn when it comes to the Forex markets.
-Therefore, in order to make things easier for you, we have compiled a list of our top tips in order to help you come up with a successful system for your Forex money management.
+Therefore, in order to make things easier for you, we have compiled a list of our top tips in order to help you come up with a successful Forex money management plan.

-Our first tip, and probably the most important for any trader, is to only trade what you can afford to lose.
+Our first Forex money management tip, and probably the most important for any trader, is to only trade what you can afford to lose.
 As a beginner trader, you should only deposit what you can afford to trade with into your trading account and no more.